ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

   products.
     - The links to the archived products never expire.

-!!! warning "Sentinel-1C acquisitions not yet supported"
+!!! warning "Sentinel-1C acquisitions not yet supported for On Demand ARIA-S1-GUNW products"

-    The code used for processing ARIA-S1-GUNW products does not currently support processing SLCs acquired by the Sentinel-1C platform.
-Until the code has been updated to use the newest version of ISCE2, users will not be able to submit ARIA-S1-GUNW jobs that include Sentinel-1C acquisitions for On Demand processing.
+    The code used for processing ARIA-S1-GUNW products has been updated to support Sentinel-1C acquisitions, so you can now find archived ARIA-S1-GUNW products for S1C acquisitions.
+Development work is still underway to support S1C functionality for On Demand ARIA-S1-GUNW products, but stay tuned for the release of this capability.

 ### ARIA Frame IDs